6 Formulas and Functions

 The last argument is optional and can be set to FALSE or TRUE.

-• FALSE: Search for an exact match with the supplied lookup-value.
+• FALSE: Searches for an exact match with the specified lookup value.

-• TRUE: Give the closest match below the supplied value if an exact match can not be found.
+• TRUE: Returns the closest match below the lookup value if an exact match is not found.

-Most of the time it is best to search for an exact match, otherwise incorrect results are possible.
-If an approximation is allowed then the left column of the table-array must be in ascending order.
+In most cases, it’s best to search for an exact match; otherwise, you might get incorrect results.
+If you allow an approximation, the leftmost column of the table array must be in ascending order.

-In Figure 6.25 is an overview of hard drives, with the article number in the first column.
-With the VLOOKUP function, you can find the capacity, type, and price of an article if you specify the article number.
+shows an overview of hard drives, with the article number in the first column.
+Using the VLOOKUP function, you can find the capacity, type, and price of an item by entering its article number.

-Cell D2 is the input cell for the article number to be searched.
-The cells D4:D7 are for the lookup formulas.
+Cell D2 is the input cell for the article number you want to search for.
+Cells D4:D7 will contain the lookup formulas.

 Task 6.15 File: Harddisks.xlsx